nodejs/build/doc/ansible-testing.md

 ## Run the playbook

-Before running the playbook, ensure that you have created a host variables file for the machine with the necessary secrets for the playbook.
-In this case, the file would be `ansible/host_vars/infra-rackspace-debian8-x64-1`.
+Before running the playbook, ensure that the necessary secrets are defined.
-Try and avoid using production secrets while testing the playbook -- you can add fake secrets to the file instead.
+Try and avoid using production secrets while testing the playbook -- you can add fake secrets to the inventory instead and
+`export NODE_BUILD_SECRETS=/invalid/path/` to make sure the real secrets are not accessible.

 While in the `ansible` directory, run the playbook using the following
 command: